 The paper constructs an index of financial fragility based on Minsky’s framework of analysis.
 In this approach financial crises are endogenous occurrence induced by changes in funding practices.

 This index is constructed for the household sector in three countries and detects how the financial practices used to fund homeownership changed overtime in way that is conducive to a debt deflation.
-This helps regulators and supervisors to get an idea of the financial sustainability, or lack thereof, over a period of economic growth.
+This helps regulators and supervisors to get an idea of the financial sustainability, or lack thereof, over a period of economic prosperity.
 Currently the focus has been mainly on credit risk, and more recently (via Basel III) liquidity risk, to assess financial instability and this index aims at complementing that approach by focusing on amplification risk induced by default, the closing of refinancing sources, or financial disturbance.
 The risk of amplification is high when the main purpose of refinancing and asset liquidation is to service debts, that is, when asset-based lending instead of income-based lending becomes a common way to fund asset positions.

 It is clear from the index that the growth of homeownership in the past decade was not sustainable because its funding was unsustainable, regardless of credit risk.
 Financial supervisors and regulators should have intervened much earlier even though default rates on mortgages were very low, wealth was rising and banks were highly profitable.

 One implication of the construction of the index is that it sets a very specific research agenda.
-The amount of data available regarding sources of refinancing needs, debt-service ratio, cash inflow sources and cash outflow sources is currently extremely limited and that affects the quality of the index above.
-Some research efforts should be oriented toward improving our understanding of the funding practices of economic units.
+The amount of data available regarding sources of refinancing needs, debt-service ratio, cash inflow sources and cash outflow sources is currently extremely limited and that affects the quality of the index.
+While datasets are more abundant in the United States, they are far from perfect.
+Once one leaves that country the availability of data rapidly dwindles, which leads the inquirer to recourse to unsatisfying approximations at times.
+Better datasets, quantitatively and qualitatively speaking, are needed to be able to extend the methodology presented in this paper to other economic sectors and other countries.
+Some research efforts should be oriented toward improving our knowledge of the funding practices of economic units and the motivations and expectations behind them.
+As such, the indexes constructed in this paper should be appreciated for the trend they generate rather than their absolute value.

 Annex 1: Indexes with different weight structures